Natural Opiate Nasal Spray Could Soon Replace Highly Addictive Opioids

 Common opioid withdrawal symptoms include nausea, vomiting, bone pain, and insomnia, among many others.
 But medications used as part of detox protocol can eliminate these symptoms so you recover more quickly from opioid dependence with less pain and discomfort.

-If you need help fighting painkiller dependence, call our 24/7 confidential helpline at 800-483-2193 to learn more about your treatment options.
+If you need help fighting painkiller dependence, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to learn more about your treatment options.
 We’ll conduct a free insurance verification check, and help you find the nearest opiate detox center ready to help you become healthier and addiction-free.